wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

-Sample’s `output_morphology_data()` method collects sample morphology information (area, and the best-fit ellipse information: centroid, major axis, minor axis, and rotation) for each original Trace (i.e., Fascicle inners and outers, and Nerve) and saves the data under “Morphology” in
+Sample’s `output_morphology_data()` method collects sample morphology information (area, and the best-fit ellipse information: centroid, major axis, minor axis, and rotation) for each original Trace (i.e., Fascicle inners and outers, and Nerve) and saves the data under "Morphology" in
 ***Sample.***

 Lastly, since Sample inherits `Saveable`, Sample has access to the `save()`